Beliavsky/Fortran-code-on-GitHub/README.md

 * [Unclassified](#unclassified)

 ## Astrophysics
-[exotrending](https://github.com/oscaribv/exotrending): ast and easy-to-use light curve detrending software for exoplanets, from oscaribv

 [evelchemevol](https://github.com/lukeshingles/evelchemevol): one-zone closed-box chemical evolution code written in Fortran with OpenMP, by lukeshingles

+[exotrending](https://github.com/oscaribv/exotrending): fast and easy-to-use light curve detrending software for exoplanets, from oscaribv

 [galacticus](https://github.com/galacticusorg/galacticus): semi-analytic model of galaxy formation - a powerful toolkit for modeling the physics of how galaxies form